 The History of Mother’s Day

 The origins of a motherhood celebration can be traced back to Ancient Greece and Rome, where festivals were held in honor of their mother goddesses, Rhea and Cybele.
 Much later, in the 16th century, Mothering Sunday was recognized during the fourth Sunday of Lent for parishes of the Church of England and the Roman Catholic Church.
 This holiday was less about mothers and more about attending your “mother church,” meaning the local Christian church.

 But the history of Mother’s Day as we know it came from humble origins in West Virginia, USA.

 During the American Civil War, Ann Reeves Jarvis, known as “Mother Jarvis” in her local parish, helped start “Mother’s Day Work Clubs” to raise awareness of the poor health conditions in her community.
 These clubs proved to be an excellent unifying force for a region that was very socially divided during the Civil War.
 After the war ended, Jarvis organized “Mother’s Friendship Day” to promote reconciliation between the Union and Confederacy.

-The United States in the late 19th century saw a lot of different movements to organize a Mother’s Day, including Julia Ward Howe, an abolitionist and suffragette, who wrote the “Mother’s Day Proclamation.”
+The United States in the late 19th century saw a lot of different movements to organize a Mother’s Day, including from Julia Ward Howe, an abolitionist and suffragist, who wrote the “Mother’s Day Proclamation.”
 This called for mothers to unite and promote world peace.

 The day we now recognize as Mother’s Day came from the efforts of Ann Jarvis’s daughter, Anna.
 Anna saw how valiantly her mother expressed activism to give mothers the recognition they deserve.
 She made it her life mission to get Mother’s Day onto the national calendar, and in 1908, she sparked the first widely recognized celebration of the holiday while she held a public memorial for her mother in Grafton, West Virginia.

 Anna’s campaign continued to gain popularity over the years, as she teamed up with floral companies and department stores to spread the word.
 By 1912, Mother’s Day had spread to Puerto Rico, Mexico, Canada, and 45 US states (many of which adopted Mother’s Day as an annual holiday).